phellipeandrade/oid-generator/README.md

 # oid-generator

-A lightweight utility that allows you to easily generate an ObjectId
+A TypeScript-based utility that easily generates an ObjectId

 this module is licensed under the MIT License.